 Remember that awesome pool we told you about above, well, it closes during winter (usually from November to February).

 Being a mid-range, upmarket hotel, you'll pay more for rooms here...but don't expect luxury amenities.
 The standard deluxe rooms are spacious at about 550 square feet and come with a 42-inch flat-screen TV as well as a 15-inch one in the bathroom.
 But there's no refrigerator (just a minibar with sensors that charge you if you move anything).
-However, the hotel is undergoing a major room revamp (slated for completion in 2016), so a lot of the rooms have a modern, tropical vibe complete with Keurig coffee makers.
-Also keep in mind if you book a non-smoking room and light up in here, you'll be charged a $300 cleaning fee at checkout.
+Keep in mind if you book a non-smoking room and light up in here, you'll be charged a $300 cleaning fee at checkout.
 Your best bet is to smoke downstairs in the casino or neighboring bars.

 The cardio room at Mandalay Bay is small for such a huge resort but you'll get a lot of exercise just from walking around.
 Try this route: Go from The Shoppes at Mandalay Place to the Shark Reef (trust us, by the time you get there you'll want to dive in with the fishes cool off).